Is he gone forever? Will he ever come back to me? Have I done something wrong?

 Show your man how much you desire him, and he will warm up to you in no time.

 You spend every waking minute together

-There is nothing to talk about; whatever happens, you already know about it.
+There is nothing to talk about; you already know about whatever happens.
 Plus, Netflix & Chill gets old after a while.
 Nothing gets you excited anymore.

-Just like women, men, too, need time for their friends, family, hobbies, or any other interests that make their day-to-day life.
+Just like women, men, too, need time for their own interests, their friends, family, hobbies, or anything else that makes their day-to-day life.

 He doesn’t feel man enough

 Most males prefer to be the “alpha” in the relationship – the one who wears the pants.

 Men can’t stand when people tell them that their wife/girlfriend has them on a leash.
 Comments like that are a hard blow to their ego, and they may pull away, mainly because they want to prove that they will do just fine without their “better half.”

 Maybe you should loosen your grip if you want your man back.
 Don’t nag him if you notice he is withdrawing.
 Let him miss you, and he will probably come back a better man.